 Is there any sound more exciting that the opening lick of ‘Can’t You Hear Me Knocking’?
 No, frankly.
 Ted Demme knew this when he set the opening cocaine-production montage of the Johnny Depp-starring ‘Blow’ to this tune.
 As Keith himself wrote in ‘Life’: "'Can't You Hear Me Knocking' came out flying - I just found the tuning and the riff and started to swing it and Charlie picked up on it just like that, and we're thinking, hey, this is some groove.
 So it was smiles all around.
 For a guitar player it's no big deal to play, the chopping, staccato bursts of chords, very direct and spare."

 The legend goes that he wrote this one in his sleep.
 Or at least, he woke up just long enough to play it into a tape recorder before falling asleep – the recorder capturing him dropping the pick and then “snoring for the next forty minutes."
 Keith wanted his riff sketch to be replaced by horns – as Otis Redding would eventually do on his cover – but manager Andrew Loog Oldham convinced him to release it as it was and his signature sound – and a legend – was born.

 After mucking around with psychedelia – with dubious amounts of success – on ‘Their Satanic Majesties Request’, the Stones announced their return to rock’n’roll with Richards’ greatest ever riff.
 Mind-blowingly cool, it went on to soundtrack everything from Scorsese's ‘Mean Streets’ to Johnny Depp’s Hunter Thompson driving off into the desert at the end of Terry Gilliam's ‘Fear and Loathing in Las Vegas’.
 As for the riff itself?
-Well, as Keith himself puts it in the Christmas issue of NME: “It just floats there, baby”
+Well, as Keith himself puts it: “It just floats there, baby”